Graduate Certificate in Supply Chain Management

 |2017||Domestic fee paying Domestic fee-paying - A domestic fee-paying place is a place at university which is not Commonwealth supported, that is, not subsidised by the Australian Government.
 Domestic fee paying students will be charged tuition fees and may be eligible for FEE-HELP assistance for all or part of those tuition fees.||$13,500*|

 * Based on a first-year full-time study load of 100 credits.
 The total cost will depend on your course options (i.e. units selected and time taken to complete).

-Graduates are eligible to apply for graduate membership of The Chartered Institute of Logistics and Transport (CILT) Australia and the Logistics Association of Australia.
+On graduation, you may be eligible to apply for membership to the Chartered Institute of Logistics and Transport Australia (CILTA).

 Applications for recognition of prior learning (RPL) are assessed on an individual basis.